SpectreSpect/nlp-natural-disaster/README.md

 # Running Locally

-In order to run the project locally, you need to enter the commands below.
-For that you have to open three instances of a terminal that you will use.
+To run the project locally, you need to enter the commands below.
+To do this, you will need to open 3 instances of terminal that you will be using.
 Each instance will be associated with back-end, front-end or tensorflow/serving model.

 > **Note**
 >
-> In the following commands the path to the project that you've just cloned will be indicated by ``[project dir]``.
+> In the following commands, the path to the newly cloned project will be specified as ``[project dir]``.
 >
 > **Example**
 >
-> Assume that you cloned this project to this directory:
+> Let's say you cloned this project into this directory:
 > ```shell
 > C:\Projects\
 > ```